 The NDA’s mission is to clean up the UK’s legacy nuclear sites and make them available for next planned use.

 By far the largest and most complex decommissioning challenge is presented by Sellafield in West Cumbria.
 The site employs around 10,000 staff.
 It has a nuclear legacy going back to the 1940s and encompassing the world’s first commercial nuclear power station.
 Sellafield’s high hazard legacy ponds and silos are amongst the most complex and difficult decommissioning challenges in the world.
-The site was also involved in nuclear reprocessing, but these facilities are now closed or due to close in 2021.
+The site was also involved in nuclear reprocessing, but these facilities are now closed.

-A further 10 former nuclear power plants and 2 research reactor sites are being decommissioned by Magnox.
+A further 10 former nuclear power plants and 2 research reactor sites, along with the Dounreay site, are being decommissioned by Nuclear Restoration Services.
 These stations are at different stages of remediation, with Bradwell becoming the first NDA site to enter ‘Care and Maintenance’, in 2019.

-In June 2021, the UK government announced that following closure and defuelling the current fleet of Advanced Gas Cooled Reactor (AGR) stations will transfer to NDA for decommissioning by Magnox.
-NDA has also announced that Dounreay will cease to follow the Parent Body Organisation structural model and will become a wholly owned subsidiary of NDA.
-As a result of these two actions Magnox will double in size both in terms of assets, but also in people and funding.
+In June 2021, the UK government announced that following closure and defuelling the current fleet of Advanced Gas Cooled Reactor (AGR) stations, operated by EDF, will transfer to NDA for decommissioning by NRS.
+Nuclear Restoration Services has also taken on resposibility for the decommissioning of the Dounreay site in northern Scotland, and may grow further in future.

 Radioactive Waste Management